Skip to main content

 View All Info

-Returning for its 16th season, the market offers seasonal gifts, pay-as-you-go food (brats and strudel, anyone?), German beer gardens with exclusive local craft beer, live entertainment and a full schedule of daily events, including visits from Kris Kringle himself.
+Returning for its 18th season, the market — made up of dozens of illuminated wooden booths spanning LOVE Park and City Hall — offers seasonal gifts, pay-as-you-go rides and food (brats and raclette, anyone?), a German beer garden with exclusive local craft brews, themed weekends, live music and performers, and a full schedule of events, including a visit from the fairy-like Christkind and cameos by St. Nick himself.

-Over 120 vendors offer holiday merch throughout Christmas Village, including ornaments, jewelry, handmade toys, high-quality arts and crafts, wintry apparel, and edible and drinkable treats.
+Over 120 vendors offer their signature wares and holiday merch throughout Christmas Village, including ornaments, jewelry, handmade toys, high-quality arts and crafts, wintry apparel, and edible and drinkable treats.
 Vendors range from local crafters to world-famous ornament makers like Käthe Wohlfahrt.

 Can’t get enough shopping?
-The Made in Philadelphia Holiday Market — 100 feet away at Dilworth Park — features more than 40 additional jewelers, designers, artisans and more, all peddling holiday-inspired goods (November 10, 2023 through January 1, 2024).
+The Made in Philadelphia Holiday Market — 100 feet away at Dilworth Park — features 40 more jewelers, designers, bakers, toymakers, artisans and more, all peddling holiday-inspired goods (November 14, 2025 through January 1, 2026).

 Sponsored